 3. Maximize the number of college credits you can take each semester.

 Some colleges do not charge for more than the 12-credit load, even if you take 15 credits a semester.
+Check with your college regarding their policy.

 4. Try not to switch majors.